Anjeza Shahini: 2010s

 Anjeza Shahini was a guest in the new release of the German artist Martin Kilger in the song "Kastanien Lied" a song dedicated to Albania,she plays the role of Albanian girl, singing her part in the Albanian language.

 During 2014 she released three singles in collaboration with the songwriter Mario Deda.
 Together they produced "Ujë në shkretëtirë" a triphop ballad.
 The video was produced in partnership with ID Production.
 Soon that year they released the song "Magnet" a project supported by an Albanian development company.
 The video produced by Entermedia showcases tall and new buildings of Tirana projecting a new, futuristic capital city of Albania, (electronic pop-dance).

-In October 2014, Shahini released the song "Energji" (Energy), an electronic pop-drum & bass, the song was performed at Kenga Magjike and received the award "Tendence" (Best Trend Song).
+In October 2014, Shahini released the song "Energji" (Energy), an electronic pop-drum & bass, the song was performed at Kenga Magjike and received the "Best New Trend" award.